Your dream’s come true, you’re finally in Japan!

-- Kindle — Kindles can be wonderful tools for learning Japanese.
-This Reddit thread explains how to add dictionaries that function to define a word as you hover over it on a Kindle, meaning that you’ll be able to get through more challenging texts with less frustration.
+A Reddit thread on the topic explains how to add dictionaries that function to define a word as you hover over it on a Kindle, meaning that you’ll be able to get through more challenging texts with less frustration.

-They’re reasonably priced, they have native audio and furigana (the hiragana or katakana readings of the kanji printed above the kanji) is included, so you can practice listening or even shadow the story to get more bang for your buck.
-These apps are currently unavailable on other devices, but if you have an iPad, I would definitely recommend them.
+They’re reasonably priced, they have native audio and include furigana (the hiragana or katakana readings of the kanji printed above the kanji), so you can practice listening or even shadow the story to get more bang for your buck.

-- Aozora Bunko — This is a huge free online library similar to Project Gutenberg.
-They have an English search page, but you can use the Japanese one if you’re more confident with kanji.
+This is a huge free online library similar to Project Gutenberg.
+They have an English search page but you can use the Japanese one if you’re more confident with kanji.

 Note: To find Japanese versions of physical books if you’re located outside of Japan, I recommend using ISBN numbers wherever possible.
 These are international and solve the problem of differentiating titles between English and Japanese publications of the same story.

-- The Extensive Reading Society of Japan also released their own series of graded readers entitled 「にほんご多読ブックス」 (にほんご たどく ぶっくす) , “Taishukan Japanese Readers.”
+The Extensive Reading Society of Japan also release their own series of graded readers.
 These are also sold in sets but you can get them individually as well.
-There are eight volumes, each volume contains five to seven stories and an audio CD.
+There are eight volumes and each volume contains five to seven stories and an audio CD.

 They’re not available on Amazon yet, but if you want them outside of Japan, you can get them through OMG Japan (just click on the series title above).

-- KC clip has released 「KCよむよむ」シリーズ (けーしー よむよむ しりーず), a series of 25 free online books you can read on their website, designed for learners.
+KC clip has released this series of 25 free online books you can read on their website, designed for learners.
 They’re divided by difficulty using CEFR levels, but roughly speaking A1=JLPT N5, A2=JLPT N4, B1=JLPT N4/N3.